 How much are the rewards worth?

-How much you receive in cash back depends on how much you spend.
-But if you spend $5,000 a quarter in the 5 percent category, $1,000 in the 2 percent category and $500 in the 1 percent category, you’ll have earned about $500 worth of cash back at the end of your first year with the U.S. Bank Cash+ Visa Signature.
+How much you receive in cash back depends on how much you spend each year.
+But if you spend $2,000 a quarter in the 5 percent category, $1,000 per year in a 2 percent category and $500 per month in the 1 percent category, you’ll have earned about $480 worth of cash back at the end of your first year with the U.S. Bank Cash+ Visa Signature.

 The U.S. Bank Cash+ Visa Signature is ideal for people who like plenty of flexibility with their rewards programs, as well as consumers who spend a lot of money on certain items.
 For example, if you’re constantly charging quick-service lunches to your card during the week, you can select “fast food purchases” as your quarterly bonus category.
 If you have a favorite apparel store, on the other hand, you can choose the clothing store category for heightened cash back rewards.

 Another perk?
 You can also choose two other categories for 2 percent cash back.
-These categories include gas stations, restaurants and grocery stores—retailers that most cardholders will charge plenty of purchases at throughout a year.
+These categories include EV charging stations, gas stations, restaurants and grocery stores—retailers that most cardholders will charge plenty of purchases at throughout a year.

 Flexible cash back redemption

 You can receive your cash back as a statement credit, rewards card or a deposit to a U.S. Bank checking or savings account.

 Zero fraud liability